DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-06-27-progressive-dot-net-2016.md

 I recently attended Progressive .Net Tutorials by Skills Matter.
 A colleague and I got booked into the conference at super late notice and had to manically rush to find a decent deal for a hotel, most of which had sold out of twin rooms.
 We discussed broadening the search to include double rooms but sadly the prospect of spooning was not to be, as we lucked out and got a cracking deal on a twin room near kings cross, winning.

-Progessive .Net Tutorials was ran over 3 days, with a varying format for each day, but consistently had two talks on at once, meaning we had to split up for the majority of the blocks so that we could get the most out of the conference.
+Progressive .Net Tutorials was ran over 3 days, with a varying format for each day, but consistently had two talks on at once, meaning we had to split up for the majority of the blocks so that we could get the most out of the conference.

 [Programme details here](https://skillsmatter.com/conferences/7235-progressive-dot-net-tutorials-2016#program)